-GIFs (Graphics Interchange Format), those short videos with no sound, are more popular than ever.
+GIFs (Graphics Interchange Format): those short animations or static images with no sound, which often result in an eye roll or a snigger.
+They’re more popular than ever.
 Their presence has been hard to ignore as they have seemingly taken over social media.

 But more than just a gimmick, they can be of great value to your marketing.
 Below is exactly why you should be using them too: